 What to expect during and after your session?

-Your osteopath will thoroughly examine the affected area, and via a handpiece held against the skin, will send shockwaves into the target tissues.
+Your osteopath will thoroughly examine the affected area, apply some conductive gel to the skin, and via the handheld shockwave handle, begin to send shockwaves into the target tissues.
 Initially, you may feel some deep pain which will be replaced by a less painful numbness or a heavy feeling – this indicates correct targeting of the problem area.

 Your shockwave session is 15 minutes long by itself or can be used in conjunction with other treatment techniques, which will be a full 30-minute osteopathic consult.
 Many patients get pain relief straight after the first treatment.
 Depending on the condition and your response to the treatment, you may require 1 to 5 treatments.
-Usually, 3 shockwave sessions are sufficient for a reduction of pain and tissue healing.
+Usually after 3 shockwave sessions you should see an improvement in your symptoms.

 After the shockwave treatment, you may experience some transient soreness or local bruising – this shouldn’t last for more than 24-48 hours.

 The shockwave therapy machine can be used to treat a variety of musculoskeletal complaints, including but not limited to:

 - Lateral and medial epicondyle tendinopathy(Tennis/Golfer’s elbow)

 - Hamstring and gluteal tendinopathy

 - Biceps tendinopathy

 - Muscular strains